eosnetworkfoundation/grant-framework/applications/tonomy-cross-platform-wallet.md

 ### Project Details

-TODO technical description

-- Process
-Design first.
-Priorities: usability, security, privacy, sovereignty
+- **Our process and values**

+For technical development we value usability, security, privacy of personal information and sovereign control of your account.
+None of these should be compromised in an identity wallet.

+Our process:
+1. Brainstorm and concept development
+2. User reasearch
+3. Design hypersprint - a UX workshop where we discover flows and priorities
+4. Mockups and testing - creating a low fidelity click-through design that we conduct in person testing with users
+5. High-fidelity prototype - creating A high fidelity click-through design prototype that we conduct in pursing testing with users
+6. Research of technologies and architecture
+7. Development

 Deployed per chain or app.

-- Mockups/designs of any UI components
+- **Mockups/designs of any UI components**
   - Figma prototype access available upon request.
 Please email jack@tonomy.foundation
   - See video here: TODO

-- Data models of the core functionality
+- **Data models of the core functionality**

 Application architecture

 ![Application architecture](https://drive.google.com/uc?export=view&id=1HepZr9w9BxJ0EpGp2CZLeA7QtTjd1Ps9)

 We plan to use the EOSIO account model hierarchy for recoverability.
 This is an example of what an account might look like

 ![Account model example](https://drive.google.com/uc?export=view&id=1Jm7xwBnM6x4lRJRxOEMaSVAxEeIrwvY5)

 This UML diagram shows several of the datatypes and structures stored in the mobile wallet

 ![UML of data stored in the mobile wallet](https://drive.google.com/uc?export=view&id=12jOcSy39lk4im-ODADsasiu7jl3fhcrm)

-- API specifications of the core functionality
+- **API specifications of the core functionality**

 Draft public interfaces (typescript) for applications integrating with Tonomy ID:
   - [Identity](https://github.com/Tonomy-Foundation/Tonomy-ID-SDK/blob/master/src/integration/identity.type.ts) - Sign in and log out of your application with your Tonomy ID.